-Pumpkin has a plethora of vitamin C which is an extremely powerful antioxidant that will help improve and repair any damaged or aging skin.
+Pumpkin has a plethora of Vitamin C which is an extremely powerful antioxidant that will help improve and repair any damaged or aging skin.
 One of the biggest causes of premature aging in the sun – and the damaging UV rays it produces.
-Vitamin C from the pumpkin can help reverse this cell destruction and promote the production of collagen, improving the skin's elasticity and helping it to appear firmer, plump and more youthful.
+Vitamin C from the pumpkin can help reduce this cell destruction and promote the production of collagen, improving the skin's elasticity and helping it to appear firmer, plump and more youthful.

 Along with vitamin C, this powerful orange fruit is also packing a high volume of niacin, riboflavin, B6 and folate – or in other words, vitamin B. Niacin, in particular, has been proven to improve circulation which will in turn help treat acne, breakouts and other skin blemishes.
 While niacin is working on treating acne, folate will be encouraging cell renewal and turnover, leaving you with fewer blemishes and clear skin.